-- Instrument Trumpet
+- Instrument Trumpets

 Carl Eitzen is a native of San Diego, Calif., and is currently a member of the United States Air Force Heartland of America Band.
 He is former principal trumpet of the Las Colinas, Garland and Arlington Symphonies in the Dallas/Fort Worth Metro area.
 Carl has performed with other noted ensembles such as the Omaha Symphony, Dallas Symphony, Los Angeles Opera Orchestra, Kansas City Symphony, San Diego Chamber Orchestra, and Lincoln Symphony to name a few.
 Carl has been musical director, show band leader and played lead trumpet aboard several ships for Carnival Cruise Lines.